SYLLABUS

 COURSE REQUIREMENTS:

-- a mid-term examination (25%)—an essay examination, to be held on Thursday, October 23 during class.
+- first examination (30%)—an essay examination, to be held on Thursday, October 23 during class.

 - a short paper (3 pages) on each of the course readings (10% each)—for each reading there will be a handout that includes both the question or questions to be addressed in the short paper, and the questions to think about in preparation for class discussion.
-Papers are due on the specified date at class time (see schedule below).
-They are to be typed, double-spaced, and should not violate the stipulated length requirement.
-Late papers will receive a .5 deduction for each day the paper is late.
+These will be posted on the course Canvas site under “Assignments.”
+Papers are due on the specified date at the time noted below.
+They are to be typed, double-spaced, in a font of 12, in Times New Roman, and should not violate the stipulated length requirement.
+Late papers will receive a .5 deduction if not turned in by the specified deadline, and additional .5 deductions for each day that the paper is not turned in by Noon.
 The best papers will be the ones that are the most insightful and demonstrate that you have read and thought about the book.

-- a final examination (25%)—an essay examination, to be held on Thursday, December 4 during class.
+- second examination (30%)—an essay examination, to be held on Thursday, December 4 during class.

 IMPORTANT DATES: